 Since you must present a ERH voucher (PDF) to the cab driver in order to use the ERH service, we highly recommend printing out a voucher now and keeping it at your desk (or other easily accessible location).
 This way you will not need to go online and print the voucher when you’re in a hurry due to the emergency situation.
 UW Transportation Services cannot refund cab fare paid by an employee directly.

-- Contact one of the following companies and request a taxi; be sure to inform them you are requesting a UW Emergency Ride Home.
-(Please note UW’s ERH is not available from other cab companies.)
+- Request a taxi by calling Union Cab at (608) 242-2000 or order a Union Cab online; be sure to inform them you are requesting a UW Emergency Ride Home.
+(Please note: UW’s ERH is not currently available with other cab companies.)

 - Present a completed voucher to the cab driver at the time of the ride.
 Do not pay for the ride, you will not be reimbursed.
 Any gratuity fee is the responsibility of the rider.